-Section 2(1) of the Insurance (No. 2) Act 1983, enables the Central Bank to petition the court to appoint an administrator over an insurance undertaking, in circumstances when an insurer has failed to maintain its regulatory solvency margin or cannot meet claims.
-The administrator will assume management of a company to attempt to place the insurer on a sound commercial and financial footing.
-Administration is not available as a remedy for individual creditors, but is available to the Central Bank notwithstanding the availability of another remedy or cause of action being available.
+Section 2(1) of the Insurance (No. 2) Act 1983, enables the Central Bank to petition the court to appoint an administrator over an insurance undertaking, in circumstances where an insurer has failed to maintain its regulatory solvency margin or cannot meet claims.
+The administrator will assume management of the company to attempt to place the insurer on a sound commercial and financial footing.
+The petitioning of the court to have an administrator appointed to an insurance undertaking is not available as a remedy for individual creditors, but is available to the Central Bank notwithstanding the availability to the Central Bank of another remedy or cause of action.
 The following procedures are available under Irish company law for insolvent or financially troubled (re)insurance companies: